wolvido/Knowledge-Base/DotNet/ASP .NET CORE/Services - Service Layer/DTO.md

 	AccountResponse accountResponse = _accountService.AddAccount(accountRequest);
 }
 ```
 Now this way UI layer has no knowledge of the service layer, and you can also develop them independently, you only need to map it later.
+#### BUT wait
+The problem with the above is Harsha doesn't really have a DTO and separate ViewModel folder, he treats both as the same.
+He specifically said "also known as View Model".

+In the FruitFund Project, I decided to use binding View Models e.g.`RegisterPersonViewModel.cs`.
+- My main argument is Views are very different from services and their methods and DTO.
+Since methods are coupled to DTO's in a way (methods output and input DTO), so if you couple DTO to a View, it will couple view to the service methods and either you mold service methods to the view or you mold the view to what the methods want.
+It's coupled essentially.
+- In the case of FundPulse, I had to mold the view to obey the methods by... using view models.
+- So... lets use view models.
 #### What next?
 - We also need to validate the data in DTO. see [[DTO validation]].